ministryofjustice/dps-gradle-spring-boot/README.md

 At present the version number increment is a manual step in `build.gradle.kts`.
 Increment that at the same time as making changes.

 When the plugin is ready to be released and PR approved, merge into main.
-Then go into circleci at https://app.circleci.com/pipelines/github/ministryofjustice/hmpps-gradle-spring-boot and approve the publish step.
+Then go into github at https://github.com/ministryofjustice/hmpps-gradle-spring-boot/actions and approve the publish step.
 This will publish the plugin to the gradle plugins repository.

 ### Code style & formatting